Ron Yankowski

-Yankowski was drafted in the eighth round by the St. Louis Cardinals in 1971 and started ten games at defensive end his rookie season.
-The biggest play of his career came in a 1974 game at Washington when he returned a Billy Kilmer fumble 71 yards for a touchdown to help the Cards to a 17-10 victory.
+Yankowski was selected in the eighth round by the St. Louis Cardinals in 1971 and started ten games at defensive end his rookie season.
+The biggest play of his career came in a 1974 game at Washington when he returned a Billy Kilmer fumble 71 yards for a touchdown to help the Cards to a 17–10 victory.
 Yankowski played in 128 games during his ten-year career in St. Louis and finished with five fumble recoveries and 30 sacks.